Chapter 0: Intro - Yamaha USA

 Image of pull-out preset board

-As a final thought on the EX-42, the following passage from an original may help shed some light on how Yamaha saw the instrument: “Composers and performers strive to lead the times and achieve distinctive forms of impression.
+As a final thought on the EX-42, the following passage from an original booklet may help shed some light on how Yamaha saw the instrument: “Composers and performers strive to lead the times and achieve distinctive forms of impression.
 Musical instruments naturally evolve in response, although the reverse can also be true.
 In either case, the birth of any instrument adds a new world of expression to the annals of music history, and the ambitious Yamaha Electone EX-42 is no exception.
 As a perfect integration of advanced electronic technologies and the world’s best musical craftsmanship, the EX-42 greatly expands the boundaries of both the musical instrument and artistic expression.
 It is fully capable of meeting the demands of composers and artists in a vast array of venues, such as large-scale concert halls, broadcast stations, restaurants, and recording studios.
 It is also a highly versatile partner in creating accompaniment music for TV shows, advertisement tracks, and electronic music.
 We are extremely proud of the new EX-42 and hope you too can appreciate its true potential.”

 GX-1 Opens a Path to New Musical Expression